machinelearningzuu/machinelearningzuu/README.md

 :computer: &nbsp; ***Have hands on experience with Modeling, Training, Deploying Deep learning & Machine Learning algorithms related to NLP, Data Science, Computer Vision on Mobile Applications and Embedded Systems (TinyML)***

+  - Deep Learning: Proficient in building and fine-tuning neural network models.
+  - Machine Learning: Skilled in developing machine learning algorithms.
+  - NLP (Natural Language Processing): Experienced in text analysis and language modeling.
+  - Computer Vision: Knowledgeable in image processing and computer vision techniques.
+  - Mobile Applications: Specialized in integrating AI into mobile apps.
+  - Embedded Systems (TinyML): Expertise in deploying machine learning on resource-constrained systems.
+  - Large Language Models (LLMs): Highly Experienced in working with state-of-the-art LLMs such as GPT-3, LLaMA, Falcon, Mistral.
+  - Generative AI: Proficient in generative AI techniques and their applications.

 #
 <br/>